hellerve/Detanglement/README.md

 As with most of my repositories, this is a work-in-progress, more specifically, an alpha.

-It is a tool that visulizes big amounts of geolocalized data on-demand.
+It is a tool that visualizes big amounts of geolocalized data on-demand.
 At the moment, only a proof-of-concept plugin for WorldBanks' Indicator API is working with it, but it can theoretically be extended to work with many different APIs; that is the goal, anyway.